dbltnk/rules-exploration/README.md

 Build: https://dbltnk.itch.io/connie-weis-lab

-## TODO
+## Immediate Next Steps / WiP

-* P1 List of known species / load configurations from there
+* P1 List of known species (click them to load a scene with that species configuration, random grid)
+* P2 "knowledge graph" (DAG) of levels that unlock one after another, clicking opens a scene with that species configuration, goal definition (& maybe grid state)
+  * P2 in addition to the "challenge" levels you also unlock "classification" levels where similar CA rules are being used but with a random config

 ### Refactoring